mariusionescu/rfbserver/README.md

-# rfbserver
+# RFBServer

 Server implementation of RFB in Python.
+This implementation does not contain yet compression.

 # Requirements